BitModern/test-quality-doc/docs/getting_started.md

 ---

-TestQuality is a test management application for improving your current testing efforts, or building a test plan.
-TestQuality will help you with getting the best out of your tests.
+TestQuality is a test management application for building test plans or improving your current testing.

-## Create a test
+Easily create tests, test sets or import your existing tests and results, to explore and discover quality and progress.

+# First steps

+When you open TestQuality, you are prompted to create your first project.
+As you have probably done that already, we will move on to the first operation.
+You can read about the project menu [here](project.md).

 To start seeing results you will want to create a test.
 You can import tests, but if you are new to TestQuality try creating a manual test to see how easy it is!

+## Create a test

 Go to the Tests tab at the top of the page.

 ![img_13.png](img_13.png)